microsoft/atlas-design/site/src/components/breadcrumbs.md

 # Breadcrumbs

 Use breadcrumbs to show navigation from the current location to less specific locations.
-Note that the final item is not presented.
+Note that the final item representing the current page is not presented.

 ```html
 <nav>